vbookshelf/Offline-QR-Code-Generator/README.md

 - Mobile optimized.
 - Free and open source.

 Feel free to share your thoughts and suggestions in the discussion forum above.
+If you find a bug or need more features, simply download this code, then use Claude Sonnet 4.6 to modify the index.html file, to fix the bug or to create the features you want.

 <br>
 <img src="images/image2.png" alt="App screenshot" height="500">